JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - `\n` is an escape sequence/new line.
 THis is the old way of creating a new line, however you can now create a new line with back ticks, just by starting a new line in the code.

 ### DOM Manipulation
 JavaScript interacts with HTML via DOM (Document Object Model).
-This is a tree of objects that represents the HTML.
+This is a tree of objects (kind of like the interface) that represents the HTML (and allows us to make JS to interact with the browser).
 To do this you can use the `document` object and to find specific elements you would use the `querySelector()` which takes a CSS selector as an argument, and returns the first element that matches the selector.
 - The DOM is not a part of JavaScript, it's actually a part of Web API's (application programming interface - which are libraries that occur behind the scenes).

+- How the DOM API is organised - every single Node is of the type, Node.
+Each Node is represented by an object.
+- There are different types of Nodes - Elements, text, comment and document.
+- The document node type is another type of node that contains important methods like querySelector (this is available both on document and element types of nodes).

 - E.g. (to find the h1 element): `let h1 = document.querySelector("h1");`
 - In order to use the query Selector for all elements (i.e. if multiple elements have the same class, then you would use `.querySelectorAll`.